secreek/drinkup/templates/markdown/index/Intro-活动介绍.md

 # Harbin Github Users

-## Smell Like Geek Spirit！
+## Smells Like Geek Spirit！

-*  Do you have the feeling of first love  when you first use Github?
+* Did it feel like first love when you first ran into Github?
-*  Do you have more pleasure than triple kill when you push code to Github?
+* Did you feel more accomplished when you push some code to Github even than a penta-kill in Dota or LOL?
-*  Do you want to attend the Github Worldwide Drinkup when you read the Github blog?
+* Did you ever dream to join the Github Worldwide Drinkup when you read those activities in Github blog?

-If you have any of these characters, you are the geeky guy that we want!
+If your answer is yes for any of these questions, you are the geeky guy that we want!
 Don't hesitate, send your pull request and join us now!

 Happy Hacking & Drinking!